braph-software/BRAPH-2/tutorials/pipelines/tut_a_mp_fun_but/readme.md

-# BRAPH 2.0 — Pipeline for Comparison of Functional Multiplex Data using Binary Weighted Undirected graphs at fixed Thresholds
+# BRAPH 2 — Pipeline for Comparison of Functional Multiplex Data using Binary Weighted Undirected Graphs at Fixed Thresholds

-This Page is not ready.
-You can find a similar one in [Functional BUD](../tut_a_fun_bud)
+This tutorial is not ready yet.
+You can find a similar one in [Functional BUD](../tut_a_fun_bud).